 Kale is definitely the talk of the town these days.
-Whether we are taking about its rich nutrients, unprocessed goodness or even its delicious flavor, kale is everywhere.
+Whether we are taking about it’s rich nutrient content, beautiful green colour or even its delicious flavor, kale is everywhere.
 Some have even said that it is one of the planet’s healthiest foods.

-Kale has been known as an antioxidant because of the carotenoids and flavonoids found inside the leaves (which helps protect from cancer) and as an anti-inflammatory food (which helps fight against arthritis, asthma and autoimmune diseases).
+Kale is an antioxidant because of the carotenoids and flavonoids found inside the leaves (which helps protect from cancer) and as an anti-inflammatory food (which helps fight against arthritis, asthma and autoimmune diseases).
 Wait!
 There’s more!
 Kale is also great for a detoxing ingredient.
 Because these greens are filled with fiber and sulphur, it is an awesome tool for cleaning up your liver.
 Superstar… I know!

 When I first heard about kale, I was a little skeptical since it seems like every week there is a new “craze” but once I tried it, I loved it!
 Since I have discovered this gem from the cabbage family, I add it to pretty much anything and everything.
-Whether it is a salad, pasta sauce or even a side dish.
-There are many ways you can integrate kale into your diet as well but be careful; there is such a thing as eating too much of it.
+Whether it is a salad, pasta sauce, a side dish or even as kale chips… there are many ways you can integrate kale into your diet!

 Like any new food, don’t go overboard and start having kale in a green smoothie for breakfast, a kale salad for lunch and kale in your soup for dinner.
 There is such thing as eating too much kale so start introducing it slowly… especially if you are new to eating high fibre vegetables.

 Easy Kale Recipes

 If we have you kurious about kale (see what I did there…?) try out some of our favourite kale recipes!

 This Italian Sausage Soup is so comforting and delicious, you won’t even notice the kale.
 Plus it’s protein packed and low in carbs!